ncor/gr/README.md

 # gr
 Customizable shader-based one-line graph renderer, written on JavaScript.

 See src/gr.min.js for actual one-line version of the renderer.
+(400 characters)